arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 To learn more on the different types of Variables go to [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/cloud-variables).

-***The Arduino Cloud Free Plan allows a maximum number of 5 variables per each Thing by default.
-The Arduino Cloud School Plan allows unlimited number of variables per each Thing.***
+***The Arduino Cloud Free Plan allows a maximum number of 5 variables per Thing by default.
+The Arduino Cloud School Plan allows an unlimited number of variables per Thing.***

 ### Dashboards